Estate Planning for Children

 If something happens to you, what will happen to them?

-• A proper estate plan includes both correctly drafted documents and coordination of your assets to work with those documents.
-Without an estate plan, Michigan law will control who receives your assets, and in what amounts.
+An effective estate plan allows you to direct your assets to your children under the control of a trustee that you select.
+Without an estate plan, the outcome for your children is far less certain.
+Michigan law will control who receives your assets, and in what amounts.
 As a result, your children may not receive all of your property.

-We offer four types of complete estate plans for parents with young children.
-Choose any type of plan to learn more about its features and benefits.
-We will help you select the right estate plan for your family.
+We offer four types of Core Estate Plans to protect young children.
+We will help you select the right one for your family.

 • Basic Estate Plan for Children